dbt-labs/dbt-utils/README.md

 This macro returns an iterable Jinja list of columns for a given [relation](https://docs.getdbt.com/docs/writing-code-in-dbt/class-reference/#relation), (i.e. not from a CTE)
 - optionally exclude columns
 - the input values are not case-sensitive (input uppercase or lowercase and it will work!)
-- declare whether you want lowercase output values with `output_lower=TRUE` (as Snowflake by default will output values in UPPERCASE)
 > Note: The native [`adapter.get_columns_in_relation` macro](https://docs.getdbt.com/reference/dbt-jinja-functions/adapter#get_columns_in_relation) allows you
 to pull column names in a non-filtered fashion, also bringing along with it other (potentially unwanted) information, such as dtype, char_size, numeric_precision, etc.

 **Args:**
 - `from` (required): a [Relation](https://docs.getdbt.com/reference/dbt-classes#relation) (a `ref` or `source`) that contains the list of columns you wish to select from
 - `except` (optional, default=`[]`): The name of the columns you wish to exclude. (case-insensitive)
-- `output_lower` (optional, default=`False`): True if you want lowercase outputs.
-False if you want outputs to be database default (which may be upper or lower depending on database)

 **Usage:**
 ```sql